YPares/nushellWith/README.md

 PRs to add new things to the list of [packaged libraries & plugins](./nix-src/nu-libs-and-plugins.nix) are very much welcome.

-The nix attribute names of the provided plugins should be of the form `plugin-*` to tell plugins and libraries apart.

 ## Limitations & important notes

 - Only plugins written in Rust can be passed to `plugins.source`, and they will